thewca/wca-regulations/wca-regulations_2012.md

     - 9f1) All timed results under 10 minutes and corresponding averages/means are measured in hundredths of a second, with averages/means rounded down to the nearest hundredth of a second (x.009 becomes x.00, x.010 becomes x.01).
 [NOTE BY SARAH: choose either the term "average" or the term "mean" and use it consistently throughout the document.
 No need to have both.
 I'll stop commenting on this henceforth -- just pick one and use it throughout.]
 [NOTE BY LUCAS: Averages and means do have a distinction, but this certainly doesn't make sense here on someone's first read-through.
 Improve?]
     - 9f2) All timed results over 10 minutes and corresponding averages/means are measured in seconds, with averages/means rounded to the nearest second (x.4 becomes x, x.5 becomes x+1).
     - 9f4) The result of a solve shall be recorded as DNF (Did Not Finish) if the solve is disqualified or unfinished.
-    - 9f5) The result of a solve shall be recorded as DNS (Did Not Start) if a competitor skips an attempt during a round.
+    - 9f5) The result of a solve shall be recorded as DNS (Did Not Start) if a competitor declines an attempt during a round.
     - 9f6) For 'Best of x' rounds, competitors are each allotted x (at most 3) attempts.
 [NOTE BY SARAH: The meaning is vague.
 Do you mean that x is less than or equal to 3?
 In that case, write "competitors are allotted x attempts. x may/shall/must not exceed 3."]
 The best result of x attempts shall count for the competitor's ranking in the round.
-The organization team may enforce a cumulative time limit for the event, e.g. 30 minutes for 'Best of 2'.
     - 9f7) For 'Best of x' rounds, a DNF or DNS is the worst possible result.
 If all results are DNF and/or DNS, the best result of the competitor is recorded as DNF.
 [NOTE BY SARAH: Is the second sentence really necessary?]
 [NOTE BY LUCAS: For thoroughness, yes.
 Guideline?]
     - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts shall be removed, and the mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
     - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of said round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.